 There are two main types of tofu–silken and regular.
-Silken tofu is often called Japanese-style tofu, as well as soft or silk.
+Silken tofu is often called soft tofu or Japanese-style tofu.
 It has a more delicate texture and will fall apart if not handled carefully.

 Both silken and regular tofu can be found in soft, medium, firm, and extra-firm consistencies.
 They are made with the same ingredients, but they are processed slightly differently and with different amounts of water.

 Is tofu healthy?

 Tofu is very healthy and contains protein, iron, fiber, and a host of other antioxidants and phytonutrients.
 Only 4 ounces of tofu contains as much calcium as one cup of milk.
 It is relatively low in fat and contains no cholesterol or dairy.

 Asian countries that consume the most tofu and soy products traditionally have the lowest rates of cancer and heart disease.
 Soy has been found to have many nutritional benefits, so we include it as often as possible.